 If you’ve discovered there’s something major going on with your oral health, you may want to ask the dentist what you need to tell your family doctor.
 Oral health can have affect the whole body, and it can be particularly important if you have a compromised immune system or are pregnant.
 While normally easily treated and relatively benign if managed quickly, it can be dangerous for those with other health issues.
 Speaking to your hygienist will let you know what you need to pass on.

 Is There Anything Unusual In My Mouth Such As Sores, Bumps, Or Bleeding?

 While these kinds of things should typically be noticed by your professional you may have been experiencing sensations or noticed a pinking of your brush without being able to identify the source.
 Do you have a sore spot on the roof of your mouth, a bump on your tongue, or something else you’ve noticed that may not be immediately apparent?
 Speak to your dental hygienist and ask them what they see, and be sure to tell them what you experience.

-The hygienist team at Troy Dental Studio in Troy, MI is ready to help you achieve your best potential oral health.
+The hygiene team at Troy Dental Studio is ready to help you achieve your best potential oral health.
 The road to a bright beautiful smile starts with a phone call to see Dr. Raj Shikha Batra, do it today!